 Every memory, whether positive or negative, elicits an internal physical response.

 When a sexual thought crosses our mind, well…you know what can happen biologically.
 But, I’ll keep this article G-rated…you get the idea.
 With every thought, there is a biochemical response in our body.

-The impact of a thought on our nervous systems ranges in intensity, depending on the level of “emotion” associated with the thought.
-For example, reflecting on the death of a love one, is likely to create a deeper emotional response than remembering to buy toothpaste or noticing you stepped on an ant.
+The impact of our thoughts on our nervous systems ranges in intensity, depending on the level of “emotion” associated with the thought.
+For example, reflecting on the death of a loved one is likely to create a deeper emotional response than remembering to buy toothpaste or noticing you stepped on an ant.
 The more intense the emotion, the greater the impact the thought has on the physical body and the more likely we may become addicted to it.
 Thoughts don’t require an external stimulus to be elicited, which means we can indulge in any thought repeatedly – at any time we choose.
-As human beings we experience and enjoy a VARIETY of emotions on a daily basis, yet we also innately seek FAMILIARITY…even if it’s NOT positive.
+As human beings, we experience and enjoy a VARIETY of emotions on a daily basis, yet we also innately seek FAMILIARITY…even if it’s NOT positive.

 The emotions we experience consistently become a part of our comfort zones and our identities…as they are habitually conditioned into our lives.
 Until we get conscious about them we remain victims to these patterns.

 How CONSCIOUS are you in “choosing” your thoughts?

 How conscious are you of the emotional patterns that are running our lives?

 What thoughts and emotions are you addicted to?